-If you're intended parents with dreams of growing your family through surrogacy, or a young woman considering becoming a surrogate, starting the process can be exciting but a little daunting.
-As one of the most experienced surrogacy agencies in the U.S., Circle Surrogacy can help you navigate surrogacy in Wichita, Overland Park, Topeka, or any other Kansas community.
-We help intended parents find surrogates and guide women through the process of becoming surrogates and helping families.
+If you're intended parents with dreams of growing your family through surrogacy, or a young woman considering becoming a surrogate mother, starting the process can be exciting but a little daunting.
+As one of the most experienced surrogacy agencies in the U.S., Circle Surrogacy can help you navigate surrogacy in Omaha, Lincoln, Bellevue, or any other Nebraska community.
+We help intended parents find surrogates and guide women through the process of becoming surrogate mothers.

 Couples and individuals from a variety of backgrounds, ages, and sexual orientations use surrogacy to build their families, with each unique journey.

-Intended parents in Kansas we work with may be:
+Intended parents in Nebraska we work with may be: